Summer - Logistics

 • Sleeping Pad or Self Inflating Air Pad to put under the sleeping bag (any standard sleeping pad - does not have to be carried)

-• Layered Clothing to hike and sleep in
+• Layered clothing to hike and sleep in

 • Warm Hat and water resistant Gloves - useful if the weather gets bad and it can get bad year-round, at any time, in the high country